top of page

 for these times.
 Even though most of us have lost our ancestral connection to communal grief work, it lives in our bones.
 Indigenous peoples from around the world, including the Gaelic people of the Celtic Isles, practiced grieving in community because they understood that it was essential to the wellness of the village.

-Our intention for this ceremony is to tend to the grievances we carry, remember that we are not carrying them alone, and restore the natural balance of praise for the gift of being alive on this incredible planet.
+Our intention for this ceremony is to tend to the grievances we carry, remember that we are not carrying them alone, and restore the natural balance of gratitude for the gift of being alive on this incredible planet.

 Church Candles